Recommendations for thromboprophylaxis in obstetrics and gynaecology

-Venous thrombo-embolism (VTE) is associated with considerable morbidity, mortality in the absence of thromboprophylaxis.
+Background.
+Venous thromboembolism (VTE) is associated with considerable morbidity and mortality in the absence of thromboprophylaxis.

-The Southern African Society of Thrombosis and Haemostasis reviewed the available literature and comprehensive evidence-based guidelines on the prevention of VTE in obstetrics and gynaecology.
-A draft document was produced and revised by consensus agreement.
+Method.
+The Southern African Society of Thrombosis and Haemostasis reviewed the available literature and comprehensive evidencebased guidelines on the prevention of VTE in obstetrics and gynaecology.
+A draft document was produced and revised by consensus agreement by a panel of professionals from various specialties.
 The recommendations were adjudicated by an independent international expert to avoid local bias.

 Elise Schapkaitz, Department of Molecular Medicine and Haematology, National Health Laboratory Service and University of Witwatersrand, Johannesburg